Lizzvette/prime-pw-week-5-assignment-part-2/readme.md

 # Tier 1 Week 5 - Part 2

+__STRETCH GOAL:__ Use CSS style classes vs element names to do your styling, except for adding the margin to the `body`.
+That is a good thing to add to every CSS file, and it should use the `body` HTML tag name.

 This week, we'll be exploring objects by creating an application to help maintain a record collection.
 We will be creating objects using `object literal` syntax.

 ## Topics Covered